-Summary: Constructionism as a learning theory emphasizes student-centered discovery learning, and educators are currently expanding its reach to the field of educational robotics in order to engage students.
+Summary: Constructionism as a learning theory emphasizes student-centered discovery learning, nurse and educators are currently expanding its reach to the field of educational robotics in order to engage students.

 Originators and Key Contributors: Seymour Papert took Piaget’s theory of constructivism and adapted it into his theory of constructionism.